Dialogic learning: Instrumental

 Instrumental dialogic pedagogy uses dialogue for achieving non-dialogic purposes, usually making students arrive at certain preset learning outcomes.
 For example, Nicolas Burbules defines dialogue in teaching instrumentally as facilitating new understanding, "Dialogue is an activity directed toward discovery and new understanding, which stands to improve the knowledge, insight, or sensitivity of its participants".

-The teacher presets the endpoint of the lesson, for example, "At the end of the lesson, the students will be able to understand/master the following knowledge and skills."
-However, the teacher's method of leading students to the endpoint can be individualised both in instruction techniques and in time taken.
+The teacher presents the endpoint of the lesson, for example, "At the end of the lesson, the students will be able to understand/master the following knowledge and skills."
+However, the teacher's method of leading students to the endpoint can be individualized both in instruction techniques and in time taken.
 Different students are "closer" or further" from the endpoint and require different strategies to get them there.
-Thus, for Socrates to manipulate Meno to the preset endpoint – what is virtue is not known and problematic – is not the same to manipulate Anytus to the same endpoint.
+Thus, for Socrates to manipulate Meno to the preset endpoint – what is virtue is not known and problematic – is not the same as manipulating Anytus to the same endpoint.
 It takes different and individualized instructional strategies.

 Socrates, Paulo Freire and Vivian Paley all strongly critique the idea of preset endpoints however in practice they often set endpoints.

 Instrumental dialogic pedagogy remains influential and important for scholars and practitioners of dialogic pedagogy field.
 Some appreciate its focus on asking good questions, attendance to subjectivity, use of provocations and contradictions, and the way it disrupts familiar and unreflected relations.
 However, others are concerned about the teacher's manipulation of the student's consciousness and its intellectualism.